Appearance

 Controllers are components of a Hitchy-based application.

-Create new file api/controllers/hello.js with the following content:
+Create the following file with the given content:

 javascript